tomsWebConsulting/twcsl/Block/Form/Form Block Form Element Add Watch/README.md

   * Page Specific

-    * Use this option if you have only a single page you want to have this effect.
+    Use this option when you want only one Page to have this effect.

-    * Add code from file **[form block form element add watch.html][5]** to Page Settings > Advanced > Page Header Code Injection for the page.
+    * Add code from file **[form block form element add watch.html][5]** to Page Settings > Advanced > Page Header Code Injection for the Page.

     * Refer to [per-page code injection][6] for details.